 TGbc Editor: Insert the following paragraphs at the end of this subclause:

-The GCR Starting Sequence Control subfield and the GCR Sequence Span subfield are present if the Feedback Type subfield is 1; they are not present otherwise.
+The GCR Ack Starting Sequence Control subfield and the GCR Ack Sequence Span subfield are present if the Feedback Type subfield is 1; they are not present otherwise.
 The GCR Ack Starting Sequence Control subfield has the same format as the Block Ack Starting Sequence Control subfield in Figure 9-37.
-The Starting Sequence Number subfield of the GCR Starting Sequence Control subfield contains the sequence number of the first MSDU or A-MSDU for which this NFRP frame is sent.
-The Fragment Number subfield of the GCR Starting Sequence Control subfield is set to 0.
-The GCR Sequence Span subfield indicates the number of MSDUs or A-MSDUs that need to be acknowledged, starting from the MSDU or A-MSDU with the sequence number indicated in GCR Starting Sequence subfield.
+The Starting Sequence Number subfield of the GCR Ack Starting Sequence Control subfield contains the sequence number of the first MSDU or A-MSDU for which this NFRP frame is sent.
+The Fragment Number subfield of the GCR Ack Starting Sequence Control subfield is set to 0.
+The GCR Ack Sequence Span subfield indicates the number of MSDUs or A-MSDUs that need to be acknowledged, starting from the MSDU or A-MSDU with the sequence number indicated in GCR Ack Starting Sequence subfield.

 9.4.2.248.2 HE MAC Capabilities Information field